JarkkoPar/Utility_AI/README.md

 ---- This section contains information about a feature under development `DEV` ----

-## UtilityAINodeQuerySystem (NQS)
+## UtilityAI Node Query System (NQS)

 The Utility AI Node Query System is a set of nodes that can be used to score and filter any set of Godot nodes to find the top N best nodes given a set of search criteria.
+The two main node types for the Node Query System are `UtilityAINQSSearchSpaces` and `UtilityAINQSSearchCriteria`.
+The *Search Spaces* nodes define a set of nodes as a "search space", and the `execute_query()` method of the Search Space is used to apply the child *Search Criteria* nodes to filter and score the nodes within the "search space".
+A practical example would be

-### UtilityAISearchSpace nodes
+### UtilityAISearchSpaces nodes

 The search space nodes are used to define the set of nodes that will be included in the search.
+The following nodes have been implemented:

+ * UtilityAINodeGroupSearchSpace
+ * UtilityAINodeChildrenSearchSpace

 #### Properties